 Blog: Outsourcing: What Financial Institutions Can Learn from Other Industries

-November 30, 2020 | DR. BENEDIKT SCHMIDT
+November 30, 2020 | DIEBOLD NIXDORF

 IT outsourcing has started more than 20 years ago.
 Manufacturing companies started to outsource their IT processes, data centers and infrastructure to global service providers to reduce their cost and focus on their core business.
 IT managers had to learn how to manage business outcomes and service levels as delivered by a service provider rather than by their own teams.
 Suddenly the value to the business was measured in terms of capacity release and as a KPI for the responsible manager than the legacy team dynamic (managing direct reports, IT projects, development cycles, etc.).